How to Create Mock API Services with Postman

 ItemResponse<EmployeeModel> response = await container.ReadItemAsync<EmployeeModel>(employeeId, new PartitionKey(partitionKey));

-return response.Resource;
+return Ok(response.Resource);

 }